 A network operating system is a specialized operating system for network devices such as routers or switches.
 DCSGs integrate open, best-of-breed NOS solutions that implement advanced networking protocols.

-The Ceragon IP-50FX is the industry’s first radio-aware DCSG.
+RADIO-AWARE DCSGThe Ceragon IP-50FX is the industry’s first radio-aware DCSG.
 This solution cost-effectively combines two key functions – an open cell site gateway/router (CSG/CSR) and a radio indoor unit (IDU) – in one white-box hardware device.
 Now available in the market, the IP-50FX enables service providers to drive down costs and ramp up flexibility in their transport network.
+The IP-50FX is comprised of three main components:

 The IP-50FX can be implemented on multiple TIP-compliant DCSG hardware boxes.
 This gives operators the flexibility to choose the hardware that meets their port-density, site capacity and cost requirements.
 Ceragon’s cost-effective hardware boxes include a single license for all ports and features, and type C synchronization required by 5G.